MindTheGap-ERC/CarboKitten.jl/docs/src/ca-prod-with-erosion.md

 using ..Stencil: Periodic, stencil using ..Utility
 #using ..BS92: sealevel_curve
-using ..EmpericalDenudation
-using ..CarbDissolution
-using ..PhysicalErosion
-using ..Burgess2013
+using ..Denudation: DenudationType, denudation, DenudationFrame using ..Burgess2013

 using HDF5